Christa Luft: National politics

 In 1989 Christa Luft entered politics at a time of national transition.
 Between 18 November 1989 and 18 March 1990 she served as first of the three vice-chair of the East German Ministerial Council and as Minister of Economics in the Modrow government.
 During this time she participated alongside Hans Modrow, in January 1990, in the final Comecon meeting.
 The meeting was held in Sofia and made the important decision to migrate member states towards a system of trade based on freely convertible currencies, and thereby implicitly put an end to the system of fixed exchange rates within the Eastern bloc.
 Less than a month later she was in Bonn taking part on the first and last joint cabinet meeting between the East and West German governments, again discussing currency exchange rates, this time between East and West Germany.
 (There was still little appreciation of the speed with which reunification could and would take place later that same year.)
 The first (and as matters turned out last) free and fair general election ever held in East Germany took place on 18 March 1990.
 One result of the new approach was that the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), struggling to reinvent itself for a democratic future as the Party of Democratic Socialism (PDS), received only 66 of the 400 seats in the national parliament ("Volkskammer").
 It was the first time since the foundation of the German Democratic Republic back in October 1949 that the SED) and its proxies had not commanded a comfortable majority in the chamber.
 Christa Luft was one of the 66 SED/PDS members, elected for the Karl-Marx-Stadt (previously and subsequently Chemnitz) electoral district.
-She served as chair of the parliamentary budget committee.
+She served as chair of the Budget Committee of the Bundestag.
 Nevertheless, with her party excluded from the governing coalition under Prime Minister Lothar de Maizière, she no longer held ministerial office.
 The Economics Ministry now went to Gerhard Pohl of the centre-right CDU party.

 During her time as a national politician Christa Luft retained her links with the HfÖ, in charge of the "East European Economics" ("Osteuropawirtschaft") teaching chair till 1 October 1991, which was when the Berlin senate, a couple of days ahead of reunification, closed down the entire institution.